jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 ## Society requires the virtue called Justice which is sustained by the utility afforded by society

-{{< quote >}}15{{< /quote >}} It is thus that man, who can subsist only in society, was fitted by nature to that situation for which he was made.
+{{< s v="15" >}} It is thus that man, who can subsist only in society, was fitted by nature to that situation for which he was made.
 Everyone in society needs each other's assistance and protection.
 The society flourishes and is happy if the necessary assistance is reciprocally afforded from love, gratitude, friendship, and esteem.
 All its members are:
 - bound together by love and affection, and
 - drawn to one common centre of mutual good offices.

-{{< quote >}}16{{< /quote >}} Society will not necessarily be dissolved if=
+{{< s v="16" >}} Society will not necessarily be dissolved if:
 - the necessary assistance does not come from such generous and disinterested motives, and
 - there were no mutual love and affection among its members.

 However, it will be less happy and agreeable.
 Society may subsist among different men, as among different merchants, from a sense of its utility, without any mutual love or affection.
 In such a case, no one would owe any obligation or be bound in gratitude to any other.
 Society may still be upheld by a mercenary exchange of good offices according to an agreed valuation.

-17 However, society cannot subsist among those who are always ready to hurt one another.
-The moment that injury begins and mutual animosity take place=
+{{< s v="17" >}} However, society cannot subsist among those who are always ready to hurt one another.
+The moment that injury begins and mutual animosity take place:
 - all the bands of it are broken apart, and
 - its members are dissipated and scattered abroad by their discordant affections' violence and opposition